world-class/REPL/online_courses/free/README.md

 - [Software Product Management Specialization](https://www.coursera.org/specializations/product-management) - Coursera.
 Offered by University of Alberta.

 ### Programming
+- [An Introduction to Interactive Programming in Python (Part 1)](https://www.coursera.org/learn/interactive-python-1) - Coursera.
+Offered by RICE.
 - [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-to-computer-science-and-programming-using-python-2) - edX.
 Offered by MIT.
 - [Learn to Program: The Fundamentals](https://www.coursera.org/learn/learn-to-program) - Coursera.
 Offered by University of Toronto. - *"This course introduces the fundamental building blocks of programming and teaches you how to write fun and useful programs using the Python language."*
-- [An Introduction to Interactive Programming in Python (Part 1)](https://www.coursera.org/learn/interactive-python-1) - Coursera.
-Offered by RICE.
 - [Programming for Everybody (Getting Started with Python)](https://www.coursera.org/learn/python) - Coursera.
 Offered by University of Michigan.
+- [Using Python for Research](https://www.edx.org/course/using-python-for-research-2) - *"Take your introductory knowledge of Python programming to the next level and learn how to use Python 3 for your research."* - edX.
+Offered by Harvard University.

 ### Security
 - [Advanced System Security Design Specialization](https://www.coursera.org/specializations/advanced-system-security-design) - Coursera.
 Offered by University of Colorado.
 Includes: